gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 to wait for the hourly sync to be granted access to the groups that they are in in LDAP.

-In GitLab Enterprise Edition Premium, we can also add a GitLab group to sync with one or multiple LDAP groups or we can also add a filter.
+In GitLab Premium, we can also add a GitLab group to sync with one or multiple LDAP groups or we can also add a filter.
 The filter must comply with the syntax defined in [RFC 2254](https://tools.ietf.org/search/rfc2254).

 A group sync process will run every hour on the hour, and `group_base` must be set